shubham1o1/Complete_JS_course/6-budgety/PART2.md

 document.querySelector(DOM.container).addEventListener("click", ctrlDeleteItem);
 ```

-- Then we defined the call back function where we read the event object and read the item type and id:
+- Then we defined the callback function where we read the event object and read the item type and id:

 ```js
 // Delete Item Callback Function